 - Insert the board into the tapestry pocket.

 - Screw the board to the wall at the anchors, smoothing the tapestry over the edges of the board once it's on the wall.

 Clips and Clamps

 You can hang a lighter tapestry on the wall without stitching through it or adding a sleeve for a curtain rod.
-Archival quality compression clips screw to the top border of the cloth and have depressions in the back for hanging on nails hammered into the wall.
+Archival-quality compression clips screw to the top border of the cloth and have depressions in the back for hanging on nails hammered into the wall.
 The trick is to align the nails perfectly and space the clips so there's no sag in the tapestry.
-Compression clips come in high quality sealed or painted hardwood -- decorative because they remain visible at the top of the tapestry.
-This trick works with plain metal clips, binder clips or pinch clothespins with a hole drilled into one arm, but only if your tapestry is very light and not very valuable.
-It's a cheap trick for a dorm room but too casual for an art weaving.
+Compression clips come in high-quality sealed or painted hardwood — decorative because they remain visible at the top of the tapestry.
+This trick works with plain metal clips, binder clips, or pinch clothespins with a hole drilled into one arm, but only if your tapestry is very light and not very valuable.
+It's a cheap trick for a dorm room but too casual for hanging an art-quality weaving.